Alessandro De Tomaso was born in Argentina in 1928. His

 assembly lines in Turin and Modena.
 But several hundred Panteras were assembled

 prior to implementation of the revisions.
-It was decided the “unrevised”
+It was decided the “unrevised” Panteras already shipped to the US

-Panteras already shipped to the US would be held-back from the dealerships and
+would be held-back from the dealerships and reworked by Ford's US contractors; Bill

-to customers; they were the first 94 Panteras sold in the US.
-Ford issued a voluntary
+first 94 Panteras sold in the US.
+Ford issued a voluntary recall for those 94

-By early 1972 Carrozzeria Vignale was assembling
+early 1972 Carrozzeria Vignale was assembling Panteras at an average pace of sixty

-assembly rate of Panteras was not limited
+thinned out, it became clear that the assembly rate of Panteras was not limited

 by the capacity of Carrozzeria Vignale.
 The Pantera assembly rate was actually limited